lime-rt/lime/doc/usermanual.rst

 LIME.
 If this parameter is set, all other parameter statements will be ignored and can safely be left out of the model file.
 There is no default value.

+Note that this option is DEPRECATED and may disappear in a future version of LIME.
+You can get the same result in a much more robust and debugged form by using the :ref:`par->gridOutFiles <grid-io>` and :ref:`par->gridInFile <grid-io>` parameters.
+If we get rid of `par->restart` we will provide a utility to convert any such files you may have into hdf5 or fits format.

 .. code:: c

     (string) par->gridfile (optional)